 In 2006, he co-authored the Jerusalem Declaration on Christian Zionism for the Heads of Churches in Jerusalem.

 In 2010 he co-authored the Bethlehem Evangelical Affirmation, endorsed by participants at the 1st Christ at the Checkpoint conference sponsored by Bethlehem Bible College.

-In 2011 he co-authored the Seven Affirmations of Bethlehem Bible College and in 2012, the second international Christ at the Checkpoint Conference Statement and Manifesto.
+In 2011 he co-authored the Seven Affirmations of Bethlehem Bible College and in 2012, the 2nd Christ at the Checkpoint Conference Statement and Manifesto.

 In 2013 he assisted in the drafting of the Kairos Palestine UK Response.

 He is a consultant and contributor to the film With God on our Side and produced a Bible study guide to complement the film and his book Zion’s Christian Soldiers.